Sidney Morin

-Sidney Emilie Morin (born June 6, 1995) is a Canadian-American ice hockey defenseman, currently playing in the Premier Hockey Federation (PHF) with the Minnesota Whitecaps.
-As a member of the United States women's national team, she won a gold medal in the women's ice hockey tournament at the 2018 Winter Olympics in Sochi.
+Sidney Emilie Morin (born June 6, 1995) is a Canadian-American professional ice hockey defenseman for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+As a member of the United States women's national team, she won a gold medal in the women's ice hockey tournament at the 2018 Winter Olympics in Pyeongchang.

 Playing career

-Morin is a former captain of the Minnesota–Duluth Bulldogs women's ice hockey program.
+Morin is a former captain of the Minnesota Duluth Bulldogs women's ice hockey program.
 As a Bulldog, Morin was named WCHA Women's Defensive Player of the Year in 2017.

-After graduating, she signed her first professional contract with Modo Hockey Dam for the 2017–18 SDHL season.
-The following season, she signed with Linköping HC Dam.
+After graduating, she signed her first professional contract with Modo Hockey for the 2017–18 SDHL season.
+The following season, she signed with Linköping HC.
 She was named SDHL Defender of the Year in 2020.

+After three seasons playing in Europe, Morin returned to Minnesota to join the Minnesota Whitecaps of the Premier Hockey Federation (PHF) for the 2022–23 season.
+She was drafted in the ninth round of the 2023 PWHL Draft by PWHL Minnesota, but was released and signed by PWHL Boston prior to the 2024 season.
+On June 20, 2024, she signed a one-year contract extension with Boston.
+During the 2024–25 season, she recorded three goals and five assists in 30 games.
+On June 20, 2025, she signed a two-year contract with the Minnesota Frost.

-International
+International play

 She won gold at the 2018 Winter Olympics with Team USA, picking up two assists in five games.